 Culture is the environment in which you work all of the time.
 Culture is a powerful element that shapes your work enjoyment, your work relationships, and your work processes.
 But, culture is something that you cannot actually see, except through its physical manifestations in your workplace.
+These include noting whether employees have family pictures or plants on their desks, elements that express the employee's happiness, and commitment to their job.

 While a particular culture exists in your organization that has been developed by the employees who work in your company, each new employee adds their diversity to your work culture.
-So, while a culture exists when a new employee joins, he or she is soon adding to the culture experienced by employees at work.
+So, while a culture exists when a new employee joins, he or she is soon adding to the culture experienced by all of the employees at work.

 What Makes Up Your Culture?